bonitasoft/bonita-doc/md/create-or-modify-a-page.md

 From the preview window, you can also expand the preview outside of current preview mechanism, with the **Expand Preview in new window** button.
 This allows you to set new URL parameters, play with dynamic browser sizing, and to reuse same url in another browser to see how your form or page behaves in your user default browser.

-In the Enterprise, Performance and Efficiency editions, you can use the a device types bar on the preview screen to choose the target device type.
+You can use the a device types bar on the preview screen to choose the target device type.
 The preview displays the artifact as it would be displayed on the selected type of device.

 Custom widget is a special artifact that we will explain in a later chapter.